 Combat History

-The Deuce and a Half served in every American military operation from World War II through the early 2000s.
-Its service record reads like a history of modern American military involvement.
+The Deuce served in every American operation from WWII through the early 2000s.
+That service record is basically a timeline of American military involvement worldwide.

 World War II

-CCKW trucks carried supplies from Normandy beaches across France, Belgium, and into Germany.
-The famous Red Ball Express—a non-stop truck convoy system that supplied advancing Allied forces—relied primarily on Deuce and a Half trucks.
-Without these trucks, the rapid Allied advance across Europe would have stalled.
+CCKW trucks carried supplies from the Normandy beaches across France and into Germany.
+The Red Ball Express — that legendary non-stop convoy system feeding the Allied advance — ran on Deuce and a Half trucks.
+Without them, the advance stalls.
+Period.

 Korea

-The harsh Korean winters and mountainous terrain tested truck durability.
-Deuces hauled supplies to front-line units, evacuated wounded soldiers, and provided mobility in conditions that challenged even the most capable vehicles.
+Korean winters and mountain terrain tested everything.
+Deuces hauled supplies to the front, evacuated wounded, and provided mobility in conditions that challenged every vehicle the military had.

 Vietnam